Edozie10/m365-identity-security-architecture/01-architecture.md

 The identity provider verifies the user's credentials.

-Conditional Access policies evaluate authentication signals such as:
+Conditional Access policies evaluate contextual signals such as:

+User identity

 Device compliance

-User location
+Network location

 Identity risk level

 If required, Multi-Factor Authentication is triggered.

-If all policy conditions are satisfied, an authentication token is issued.
+If all conditions are satisfied, a secure authentication token is issued.

 The user gains access to the requested Microsoft 365 service.

-This process ensures that every access request is evaluated before organisational resources are accessed.
+This process ensures that every access request is validated before organisational resources are accessed.

 Identity Security Model